TransQST/SeqProcess/README.md

 ```

 ## Input files
 It takes .fastq files as input.
+Bowtie indices (prepared beforehand with a genome (.fa) and a coordinates gene file (.gtf) using rsem-prepare-reference function are necessary for alignment/quantification).

 ## Output
 1. Intermediate files (a copy of original files, trimmed .fastq files)